sylvainjule/kirby-matomo/README.md

 ## 4. Template usage

-Including the script in your template is pretty straightforward:
+You only need to include the snippet in your code somewhere:

 ```php
 <?php snippet('matomo'); ?>